googlesamples/vulkan-basic-samples/README.md

 ### Step 2: Import the samples into Android Studio
 You can use one of the following methods to install this project in Android Studio:

-* Import Android Code Sample: Choose **Import and Android code sample**, then search for and select **Vulkan API samples**.
+* Import Android Code Sample: Choose **Import an Android code sample**, then search for and select **Vulkan API samples**.
 Android Studio downloads the sample code directly from Github.
 * Import Project: Use this method only if you've already cloned this project from GitHub into a local repo.
 From Android Studio, choose **Import project (Eclipse, ADT, Gradle)** and select the `build.gradle` file located at the root of your local repo directory.

-Note:  This project includes 40+ samples and may take some time to load on some platforms, such as Windows OS.
+Note:  This project includes 40+ samples and may take time to load on some platforms, such as Windows OS.

 Support
 -------